IBMDecisionOptimization/DOcplexcloud-R-predict-accidents-sample/README.md

 - Select a date
 - Select the number of ambulances to optimally position.

-The app will then be updated with the ambulances positions.
+The app will then be updated with the ambulance positions.